-- 1.1 Debt interest is one of the largest elements of public spending not under the direct control of government.
-It is determined by the stock of government debt mostly the legacy of past budget deficits and the interest rates that the government has to pay on it. - 1.2 Economic or fiscal developments that raise future budget deficits, or the debt stock directly, would increase future debt interest spending.
-But increases in the cost of new borrowing are an important additional risk, not just because they would make it more expensive to service a given debt, but also because they could push the debt-to-GDP ratio towards an unsustainable trajectory if they rise relative to the rate of growth of nominal GDP. - 1.3 The UK public sector paid £39.4 billion of debt interest to the private and overseas sectors in 2016-17, comprising £35.2 billion from central government, £3.4 billion from public corporations and £0.7 billion from local authorities.
-At 2 per cent of GDP, this is relatively modest by the standards of recent decades (Chart 1.1).
+- 8.1 Debt interest is one of the largest elements of public spending not under the direct control of government.
+It is determined by the stock of debt - mostly the legacy of past budget deficits - and the interest rates that the government has to pay on it. - 8.2 Earlier chapters look at risks that could raise future deficits, or the debt stock directly, both of which would increase debt interest spending.
+But increases in the cost of new borrowing are an important additional risk, not just because they would make it more expensive to service a given debt, but also because they could push the debt-to-GDP ratio towards an unsustainable trajectory if they rise relative to the rate of growth of nominal GDP. - 8.3 The public sector paid £39.4 billion (2.0 per cent of GDP) of debt interest to the private and overseas sectors in 2016-17, comprising £35.2 billion from central government, £3.4 billion from public corporations and £0.7 billion from local authorities.
 The public sector, in its turn, received £5.8 billion of interest payments from the private and overseas sectors, including accrued interest on student loans and interest on its foreign exchange reserves.

-Chart 1.1: Total debt interest spending by government sector
+Chart 8.1: Total debt interest spending by government sector